 “What this means is the sugar in your food naturally can’t get into the cells where it belongs.
 It builds up in the blood, and that’s what diabetes is.”

-And on top of that, it turns out that cheese is quit the bad boy as well.
+And on top of that, it turns out that cheese is quite the bad boy as well.

 Casein protein — the main protein in cheese — breaks down into morphine-like compounds that go to the brain and attach to the very same receptors that heroin attaches to.
 They are not as strong as morphine, but strong enough to make you go back for more and more, despite the fact that you are gaining weight and are as unhealthy as you’ve ever been.
 (Paraphrase of Dr. Barnard)